Veronica spicata incana

 Ground covers, Perennials

-Handsome plants ranging from less than an inch tall to 2 ft. in height.
-Masses of small (1/4- to 1/2 in.-wide) flowers in white, rose, pink, or pale to deep blue make an effective display.
+Handsome plants ranging from less than an inch high to 2 ft. in height.
+Masses of small (1/4–1/2 in.-wide) flowers in white, rose, pink, or pale to deep blue make an effective display.
 Use in borders and rock gardens.
-Prostrate kinds are good between stepping-stones, as bulb covers.
+Prostrate kinds are good between steppingstones and as bulb covers.
 Veronica (a perennial) is often confused with Hebe (a shrub).Veronica spicata incana

-Furry, silvery white foliage forms a 1– 1/2 -ft.-wide mat.
+Furry, silvery white foliage forms a 1–1 1/2-ft.-wide mat.
 Blooms in summer, producing deep violet-blue blossoms on stems to about 1 ft. high.
+Little to moderate water.